sverweij/dependency-cruiser/doc/faq.md

     correctly later on).
 - In `src/transpile`
-  - add a `yourLanguageWrap.js` that invokes the transpiler transforming your language into javascript (preferablye ES6 or better, but lower versions should work as well). [`liveScriptWrap.js`](../src/transpile/liveScriptWrap.js) as an example on how to do this.
+  - add a `yourLanguageWrap.js` that invokes the transpiler transforming your language into javascript (preferably ES6 or better, but lower versions should work as well). [`liveScriptWrap.js`](../src/extract/transpile/liveScriptWrap.js) as an example on how to do this.
   - in [`meta.js`](../src/transpile/meta.js)
     - require `./yourLanguageWrap` and